Hurts has 6 TDs, No. 4 Oklahoma beats Houston 49-31 | New Country 923

 Hurts has 6 TDs, No. 4 Oklahoma beats Houston 49-31

-It was Hurts’ first game for Oklahoma since he transferred from Alabama.
+It was Hurts’ first game for the Sooners since he transferred from Alabama.
 He put on a show as his predecessor, 2018 Heisman Trophy winner Kyler Murray, watched.
 He posted 508 total yards, the fifth-most in school history.

-Hurts had a nearly flawless first half He completed 13 of 15 passes for 174 yards and rushed 11 times for 128 yards to help the Sooners lead 21-10 at the break.
+Hurts was not impressed.
+And at a school that has produced back-to-back Heisman-winning quarterbacks in Baker Mayfield and Murray, nitpicking has become the norm at that position.

+“We did some really good things out there tonight, but there are a lot of things we can improve on,” he said.
+“We’ve got to take that next step.”

+Houston coach Dana Holgorsen, who coached at West Virginia before making his Houston debut on Sunday night, said he sees no drop-off in Oklahoma’s play.

+“Four years ago, they were good,” Holgorsen said.
+“A year later, they were the best offense in college football.
+A year later, with a new quarterback, they’re the best offense in college football.
+A year later, with a new quarterback, they looked the same to me.”

-Overall, the Sooners gained 686 total yards.
-Hurts finished with 332 yards passing and 176 yards rushing.
-Charleston Rambo caught three passes for 105 yards and a touchdown and Trey Sermon ran for 91 yards for the Sooners.
+Charleston Rambo caught three passes for 105 yards and a touchdown and Trey Sermon ran for 91 yards for Oklahoma.

 Oklahoma’s defense was sharp too, constantly pressuring Houston quarterback D’Eriq King and limiting him to 87 yards passing in the first half.
-King, one of the nation’s top quarterbacks last season, finished with just 167 yards passing in former West Virginia coach Dana Holgorsen’s debut for the Cougars.
+King, one of the nation’s top quarterbacks last season, finished with just 167 yards passing.
+Though King rushed for 103 yards, Riley felt the Sooners kept him and the Cougars under control.

+“I thought our defense flew around, was extremely active, extremely disruptive for the majority of the game,” Riley said.

 THE TAKEAWAY